Case Study Banner for PromptOwl.ai project: Desktop high fidelity prototype

 Cross Collaboration

-Meaningfully collaborating with stakeholders such as product managers, engineers, marketing teams, and users through usability testing to ensure that designs aligned with business and user needs.
+Meaningfully collaborating with stakeholders such as product managers, engineers, marketing teams, and users to ensure that designs aligned with business and user needs.

 Jobs to Be Done Framework